 7/21/20 - Pennsylvania's lieutenant governor tweeted, "Legal marijuana is a jobs issue.
 Legal marijuana is a farmer's issue.
 Legal marijuana is a revenue issue.
 Legal marijuana is a freedom issue.
 Legal marijuana is a safety issue.
 Legal marijuana is a COVID-19 issue.
 Legal marijuana is a 🟥+🟦 issue."

 7/10/20 - A majority of Pennsylvania Senate Democrats are calling on the state to legalize marijuana as a way to boost the economy amid coronavirus and to address racism in the criminal justice system.
 Also, Pennsylvania regulators published a notice about the need for hemp to be sampled and tested for THC content.

-6/22/20 - A Pennsylvania senator filed a bill to protect legal medical cannabis patients from being charged with driving under the influence unless they are actually impaired while behind the wheel.
+6/22/20 - Medical Marijuana in Pennsylvania MILESTONE: A Pennsylvania senator filed a bill to protect legal medical cannabis patients from being charged with driving under the influence unless they are actually impaired while behind the wheel.
 Also, Pennsylvania Gov. Tom Wolf (D) has received the first round of recommended marijuana pardons.
 Separately, the lieutenant governor tweeted, "No one should have their life harmed by a marijuana conviction.
 Until there’s a legalization + mass expungement, PA’s expedited pardons process now takes 6 months."

 4/24/20 - Pennsylvania's lieutenant governor tweeted, "In related news, marijuana overdose deaths however, have surged to zero and are expected to plateau at zero, which blew past previous record of zero."